zhiwehu/snowflake-hapi-openshift/README.md

   contains a "Session Token" for subsequent authentication.

-* **Login** When the user logs in with their username and password, the sytem responds with a "Session Token".
+* **Login** When the user logs in with their username and password, the system responds with a "Session Token".

 * **Log Out** When the user logs out, the Session Token is blacklisted using Redis.
 Every entry point to the server that requires